Haven for Capital Preservation as Market Braces For Prolonged Volatility

 In light of the lackluster economic environment, the Singapore government had already announced a $6.4 billion fiscal support package to deal with the virus crisis.
 There are also indications that a second package is underway, according to DPM Heng, with the possibility that the government may tap into the past reserves to bolster the local economy.

 In the context for the domestic interest rates, as MAS’ monetary policy is centered on the management of the exchange rate, the domestic interest rates are largely left to be determined by foreign interest rates and expectations of the movement in the Sing dollar.
+To start an airbnb cleaning service contact MaidThis Franchise.
 Given the current sentiments, expectations are that domestic interest rates will thus trail the international markets and trend lower.

 As at the time of writing, the latest figure for 1-month and 3-month SGD Singapore Swap Offer Rate (“SOR”) declined to 0.73% and 0.78% as at 09 March 2020, respectively from 1.56% and 1.61% a month ago.
 Over the same period, 1-month SIBOR and 3-month SIBOR also moved lower to 1.33% and 1.35%, respectively from 1.69% and 1.72%.